Zaragoza, Veracruz: Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and a trustee (regidor).
-The current president of the municipality is Minerva Martínez Ramírez.
+The current president of the municipality is Miguel Ángel Grajales Mateo.

 Demographics

-In the 2010 Mexican Census, the municipality of Zaragoza recorded a population of 10,720 inhabitants living in 2393 households.
-The 2015 Intercensal Survey estimated a population of 11,354 inhabitants in Zaragoza, of whom 93.58% reported being of Indigenous ancestry and 11.45% reported being of African ancestry.
-In the 2010 Census, 3401 people or 32% of the population in Tepetzintla reported speaking an Indigenous language, of which 3341 spoke Nahuatl.
+In the 2010 census, the municipality of Zaragoza recorded a population of 10,720 inhabitants living in 2393 households.
+The 2015 Intercensal Survey estimated a population of 11,354 inhabitants in Zaragoza, of whom 93.58% reported being of indigenous ancestry and 11.45% reported being of African ancestry.
+In the 2010 Census, 3401 people or 32% of the population in Tepetzintla reported speaking an indigenous language, of which 3341 spoke Nahuatl.

 There are 18 localities in the municipality, of which only the municipal seat, also known as Zaragoza, is classified as urban.
 It recorded a population of 9639 inhabitants in the 2010 Census.
-In the 2020 Mexican Census, the municipiality of Zaragoza recorded a population of 11,899 inhabitants, of whom 52.63% are female, and 47.37% are male.
+In the 2020 census, the municipiality of Zaragoza recorded a population of 11,899 inhabitants, of whom 52.63% are female, and 47.37% are male.